 Sue is the Founding Director of Speech Language & Learning which has been operating since 2004.
 She has over 40 years of experience working with a wide range of clients and in management positions.
 Speech Pathology positions held include the Sydney Children’s Hospital, Speech Pathologist In-Charge, Queensland Cerebral Palsy League, (now known as Choice Passion Life), the Pre-School for Deaf, Brisbane and CHI.L.D.
 Association/ The Glenleighden School (now known as Speech and Language Development Australia / SALDA) (Senior Speech Pathologist & Outreach Manager).
 Sue was also on the Board of Directors of CHI.L.D.
 Association/ SALDA from 2015 to 2018.
 She is a co-coordinator for the Speech Pathology Australia -Queensland Private Practice Network and sits on the executive of the Queensland branch of Speech Pathology Australia.

 Sue is highly experienced in assessment, diagnosis and treatment of children and adolescents who have speech and language delays and disorders, childhood apraxia of speech/ developmental verbal dyspraxia, autism spectrum disorders, attention deficit and auditory processing disorders, oral motor, eating and drinking difficulties, hearing impairment, cerebral palsy, neurological head injuries as well as literacy and learning difficulties.
 She has a particular interest in childhood apraxia as her Master’s research project was based on researching a program she has developed to facilitate speech and literacy development for these children from an early age.

 In 2004, Sue was invited to consult and treat children with speech, language and literacy difficulties in some private schools, as she was starting her independent practice.
 This has continued and grown, with more schools acknowledging the assistance we can provide for children in educational settings, and our ability to network with teachers and support staff in understanding and supporting each individual student’s area of difficulties.
-She has developed a number of programs which reflect evidence-based research which have become specific to SLL consultants, particularly in treating childhood apraxia of speech, developmental language disorders and severe literacy difficulties.
+She has developed a number of programs which reflect evidence-based research and these have become specific to SLL consultants, particularly in treating childhood apraxia of speech, developmental language disorders and severe literacy difficulties.